You’ve come to the right place to learn about tardigrades and microscope science.

 I became known as Mike Shaw, The Space Bear Hunter.
 With 10 million views, the “tardigrade” became the Number 1 search word on Google.

-The New York Times interviewed me in their Science Section when the American Museum of Natural History opened their tardigrade exhibit.
-Read the interview here.
+The New York Times featured tardigrades in their Science Section when the American Museum of Natural History opened their tardigrade exhibit.
+Read my interview here.

 Tardigrade models at the entrance of the 2015 Life at the Limits exhibition at the American Museum of Natural history Photo ©AMNH/R.Mickens